 - Get your tot to help fill the box with potting compost, leaving an inch gap at the top.

-- Give your toddler a watering can and ask her to soak the roots of your plants an hour before planting.
-She can help you dig too.
-Once in the container, ask her to water them until you see drips coming through the bottom.
+- Give your toddler a watering can and ask them to soak the roots of your plants an hour before planting.
+They can help you dig too.
+Once in the container, ask them to water the plants until you see drips coming through the bottom.

 - Water daily, or every few days, depending on how much sun the box gets.
 Never let the compost dry out.